 “It’s the same as the brand,” some pharmacists said.
 “No, it’s not!” we said.
 And the FDA heard us.

 ADHD Roller Coaster readers had much to do with that!
 Many of you followed through by filing a complaint with the FDA’s MedWatch program, as I’ve encouraged repeatedly over the past year.

 That form was NOT easy to complete, especially if your meds were underperforming!
 And I’m sure Dr. Kristen Stuppy, who blogs at Pediatric Partners, is celebrating.
 She has worked hard to publicize this issue, too.

 Please note: A more recent post provides updates on this topic: Authorized-generic Concerta update But you might want to first read the background info below.

 Congrats and Hooray!

-The full press release is below, but I’m pulling out this very practical point here for emphasis:
+You can read the full press release below.
+I’m pulling out this very practical point here for emphasis.

 [11-13-2014] FDA concerns about therapeutic equivalence with two generic versions of Concerta tablets (methylphenidate hydrochloride extended-release)